 Response object and can also include the

-We also are free to customise the output here for every request.
+We are also free to customize the output here for every request.

 Here we build the JSON within the file.
-Again for a static site, we can customise per-build, but
+Again for a static site, we can customize per-build, but

-have to go full SSR to customise per-request.
-Like for the PDF route if we do go SSR we can drop
+have to go full SSR to customize per-request.
+Like for the PDF route, if we do go SSR, we can drop

 .json extension (going for